renpy/renpy/sphinx/source/config.rst

     A function that is called when the hide statement is executed.
 This should take the same arguments as renpy.hide.

+.. var:: config.imagemap_auto_function = ...

+    A function that expands the `auto` property of a screen language imagebutton or imagemap statement into displayable.
+It takes the value of the auto property, and the desired image, one of:
+    "insensitive", "idle", "hover", "selected_idle", "selected_hover",
+    or "ground".
+It should return a displayable or None.

+    The default implementation formats the auto property with the desired image, and then checks if the computed filename exists.

 .. var:: config.imagemap_cache = True

     If true, imagemap hotspots will be cached to PNG files,